Stipa Data Collection Protocol

 (text type only)

 Character sequence used to format the entry (n = number, a = lowercase or uppercase letter, A = uppercase letter).
 Default is no format.
-Alphanumeric 100 No
+String 100 No

 Min